 The risks are identified and analysed with the support of the first and second management levels during the risk inventory.
 The quantitative evaluation of risks is primarily based on the results of the internal models and the standard formula.
-An adequacy assessment is carried out in case risks are assessed with the standard formula.
+If the standard formula is used for assessment, an appropriateness check is also performed.
 The results of the risk inventory process are summarised in a report and then approved.
 They also represent an essential basis of the ORSA process.